Synthetic tensor gauge fields

-Whereas outstanding progress has been made in studying synthetic gauge fields in the past decade, experimentalists have only realized synthetic vector gauge fields as of now.
-Tensor gauge fields, however, bring us even richer physics.
-Such gauge fields are crucial in the study of fracton phases of matter~\cite{Chamon2005, Bravyi2011, Haah2011, Yoshida2013, Fu2015, Fu2016, Pretko2017, Pretko2017_2, Nandkishore2019, Pretko2020}.
-A remarkable property of these phases is that a single fracton is immobile due to the presence of the dipole conservation law in certain quantum systems~\cite{Scherg2021, Senthil2022, Senthil2023, Bloch2023}.
-Nevertheless, bound states of fractons, for instance, a dipole formed by a particle-hole pair, could move.
-Some dipoles only move in the direction parallel to the dipole moments, and thus are referred to as lineons.
-In contrast, the so-called planons move in directions perpendicular to the dipole moments.
+The study of couplings between matter and gauge fields is an essential topic in physics, telling us how our universe functions at all length scales ~\cite{Lasenby1998, Thouless1982, Tsui1982, Konig2007}.
+Experimentalists have realized synthetic gauge fields using ultracold atoms, photonics and other highly controllable systems~\cite{Lin2011, Bloch2011, Bloch2013, Ketterle2013, Schweizer2019, Grg2019, Yang2020, Chen2022, Zhou2022, Hafezi2011, Khanikaev2013, Hafezi2014, Ssstrunk2015, Xiao2015, Lee2018, SynDim_1, Lewenstein2014, SynDim_2, SynDim_3}.
+Whereas these synthetic gauge fields have allowed physicists to explore fundamental problems in high-energy physics and simulate novel topological quantum matter, most experiments have been focusing on vector gauge fields.
+On the other hand, tensors could bring us with even richer physics, ranging from tensor-momentum coupling~\cite{Cui2013} to novel single-particle band structures produced by synthetic tensor monopoles~\cite{Palumbo2018, Chenmo2022, Tan2021, Zhuyan2020}.
+In particular, tensor gauge fields are crucial in the study of fracton phases of matter~\cite{Chamon2005, Bravyi2011, Haah2011, Yoshida2013, Fu2015, Fu2016, Pretko2017, Pretko2017_2, Nandkishore2019, Pretko2020}, where a single fracton is immobile~\cite{Scherg2021, Senthil2022, Senthil2023, Bloch2023}, and a dipole formed by a particle-hole pair could move.
+Some dipoles only move in the direction parallel to the dipole moments and are referred to as lineons.
+In contrast, planons move in directions perpendicular to the dipole moments.

-A unique feature of lineons and planons is that they couple to tensor gauge fields, offering physicists a rich playground to explore exotic phenomena unattainable in traditional platforms~\cite{Pretko2017_3, Pretko2018, Chen2018, Barkeshli2018}.
-For instance, the kinetic energy of a lineon in a bosonic system is written as,
+Whereas extensive theoretical studies have shown that coupling lineons and planons to tensor gauge fields leads to exotic phenomena unattainable in traditional platforms~\cite{Pretko2017_3, Pretko2018, Chen2018, Barkeshli2018}, a bottleneck is the absence of such tensor gauge fields in experiments.
+For instance, the kinetic energy of a lineon in a bosonic system reads,